-You cannot redeem Australia to West Coast (LAX) on Etihad Airways because it exceeds the 15,000-mile limit and Velocity will force you to redeem the flight as two awards, but it is possible to redeem Perth to Los Angeles as it is a shorter distance.
+You cannot redeem Australia to West Coast (LA) on Etihad Airways because it exceeds the 15,000-mile limit and Velocity will force you to redeem the flight as two awards.

 Hawaiian Airlines is the only option available to redeem Velocity points for travel to Honolulu.

 Flights to Los Angeles

 If you can find availability, the direct Virgin Australia flights from the East Coast to Los Angeles are your cheapest bet, at 95,500 points.

 If you don’t mind the longer routing and can find award space through Velocity, then Business Class on Singapore Airlines is best redeemed by transferring 178,500 Velocity points to 115,000 KrisFlyer miles, especially because KrisFlyer releases more Saver (cheaper) seats to its own members.